alyona0909/Chest-X-Ray-Images-Pneumonia-/README.md

 # Chest-X-Ray-Images-Pneumonia

-In this notebook, we're going to detect and classify human diseases from medical images.
+In this notebook, we're going to detect and classify pneumonia from medical images.

 ## Data